AqwamCreates/DataPredict/docs/API/Others/Tokenizer.md

 Gets the item from a given token number.
 If no item is found from the given token number, then it will return nil.

 ```
-Tokenizer:convertTokenToItem(tokenNumber: integer)
+Tokenizer:convertTokenToItem(tokenNumber: integer): any
 ```

 #### Parameters:

-* tokenNumber: The token number to retrieve the item
+* tokenNumber: A positive integer that represents the item.

+#### Returns:

+* item: An item that is retrieved by the token number.

 ### convertItemToToken()

 Gets the token number from a given item.
 If no item is found, then it will return nil.

 ```
-Tokenizer:convertItemToToken(item: any)
+Tokenizer:convertItemToToken(item: any): integer
 ```

 #### Parameters:

 * item: The item to be converted into token.

+#### Returns:

+* token: A positive integer that represents the item.

 ### getTokenizedItemArray()